delta-io/delta-rs/docs/delta-lake-best-practices.md

 You only need to vacuum when you perform operations that mark files for removal in the transaction log.
 An append-only table doesn’t create legacy files that need to be vacuumed.

 Create a good vacuum strategy for your tables to minimize your storage costs.

-## Registering tables in a metastore/catalog

-You can register Delta tables in a metastore or catalog, making them easier to access.

-Suppose you are working on a team with data engineers building ETL pipelines with Delta Lake.
-The data analysts want to query these tables via a SQL interface.

-It’s nice for the data engineers to register the Delta tables in a catalog so the data analysts can easily query them by name.
-It’s easier for an analyst to query the `students` table than having to `/know/the/path/for/every/table/like/students`.

-It’s good to register Delta tables in a catalog whenever a catalog is readily available in your production environment, making querying your tables easier.

 ## Delta Lake best practices to minimize costs